 The Day Centres Development Project has proven to be a successful initiative by the partnership, by delivering a more consistent approach to service provision across the main day centres in Westminster.
 This includes a joint women’s group, sharing information on clients and creating consistent ways of working.

 What’s next?
-They are planning a full re-launch as the Westminster Homelessness Partnership in 2020.
+They are planning a full re-launch as the Westminster Homelessness Partnership in 2020 to enable agencies to work better together, use resources more effectively and tackle local issues around street homelessness in partnership with the local council.